This week, millions of people will be celebrating Chinese New Year.

 So the animals will have a year dedicated to them once every 12 years, in a cycle.

-2016 was the year of the monkey, while this year will be the year of the rooster.
+2017 was the year of the rooster, while this year it will be the year of the dog.

-The next time it will be the year of the rooster is 2029, as this is in 12 years' time.
+The next time it will be the year of the dog is 2030, as this is in 12 years' time.

 Do you want to know which sign of the Chinese zodiac you are and what it says about you?